Autocorrelation analysis for cryo-EM with sparsity constraints: Improved sample complexity and projection-based algorithms: Kam's method with sparsity constraints

 A straightforward algorithm to attempt to recover $\Phi$ is through alternating projections.
 This procedure is described by fixing a sparsity level $K$ and iterating the two projections $\rho_1$ and $\rho_2$ in turn.
 The use of the two projections in an alternating fashion is intended to promote convergence to an intersection point of the two sets.
 In the case of projecting onto convex sets, convergence results are known~\cite{cheney1959proximity}, but convergence is not guaranteed for the non-convex projections in \eqref{eq::second_proj} and \eqref{eq::first_proj}.
 Indeed, for non-convex sets, alternating projection schemes frequently suffer from convergence to local minima, and a method to escape the local minima is required.
 To achieve this, the phase retrieval literature details different iteration schemes combining the two projections $\rho_1$ and $\rho_2$ in different ways, for instance using the Relaxed-Reflect-Reflect (RRR) algorithm \cite{elser2017complexity,elser2018benchmark}.
 In terms of the projection operators, this iterative scheme can be written out as

 where $\beta \in (0,2)$ is a scalar hyperparameter.
-The algorithm is summarized in Algorithm~\ref{alg:alternating}.
-As aforementioned, other phase retrieval algorithms which are based on two projection operators, such as the difference map algorithm and the relaxed averaged alternating reflections algorithm, can be adapted to cryo-EM similarly.
+The algorithm is summarized in Alg.~\ref{alg:alternating}.
+As aforementioned, other phase retrieval algorithms which are based on two projection operators, such as the difference map algorithm and the relaxed averaged alternating reflections algorithm, can be adapted to cryo-EM in the same fashion.